fleetdm/fleet/handbook/customers/README.md

 When a customer encounters an unexpected error on fleetdm.com, it is important that we contact them quickly to resolve the issue.

 If you need to reach out to a customer to resolve an error, you can use one of the templates below.
-The full list of response email templates is availiable in this [Google doc](https://docs.google.com/document/d/1-DvPSBnFbsa2hlr02rAGy2GBTwE0Gx03jV94AStTYf4/edit).
+The full list of response email templates is available in this [Google doc](https://docs.google.com/document/d/1-DvPSBnFbsa2hlr02rAGy2GBTwE0Gx03jV94AStTYf4/edit).

 #### Error while purchasing a Fleet Premium license